High Magnesium Foods & Recipes

 Once you get a baseline of what you’re getting already, look to supplement the milligrams you’re falling short of.
 This method will prevent you from getting too much or too little magnesium if you’re unaware of how much you get from food.

-Green and leafy vegetables like chard and spinach, nuts, dark chocolate, and other green vegetables are keto-compliant foods high in magnesium.
+Green and leafy vegetables, nuts, seeds, legumes, whole grains, dark chocolate, avocado, tofu, yogurt, and fatty fish are all keto-compliant foods high in magnesium.

 If you are eager to supplement with magnesium, check out our Optimised Electrolyte Mix recipe that contains potassium, magnesium and sodium in optimal ratios.
 These are all excellent ways to incorporate sodium supplementation without overdoing any of these minerals.